 Obesity now affects 1/4 UK adults, and is the leading cause of chronic disease such as CVD, stroke, type 2 diabetes...we are quite literally killing ourselves with food.

 Weight loss is given to be 2/3 diet and 1/3 exercise, so getting your nutrition on track is critical for success in any weight loss programme.

 In a world full of energy-dense foods and a lifestyle where many of us spend the majority of our time sat behind a desk, maintaining energy balance can be extremely challenging.

 Investing in your nutrition can radically transform your energy levels, mindset, assist your training performance and help you achieve the body you want, inside and out.

 Don’t be fooled into thinking healthy food is bland and boring.
-As a member of the Runner’s World nutrition team I have written a monthly column on the health benefits of various foods, with some delicious recipe ideas to try.
+As the Runner’s World Nutritionist I have written a monthly column on the health benefits of various foods, with some delicious recipe ideas to try.
 These articles are available on the Runner's World website and on my exercise nutrition page.

 Nutrition is much more than just counting calories, however the energy balance equation is a key starting point.